ejp-rd-vp/vp-api-specs/README.md

 }
 ```

 This response provides a warning message within the info section advising of unsupported filters which were ignored when the query was processed by the resources query engine.
-Please see the info part of the [IndividualResponse](https://app.swaggerhub.com/apis/DVS6_1/virtual-platform_beacon_api/v2.0#/IndividualRequest) schema on swagger.
+Please see the info part of the [IndividualResponse](https://app.swaggerhub.com/apis/VM172_1/vp_individuals/v0.2#/IndividualResponse) schema on swagger.

 [ ^ Back to the top](#top)

 <hr>

-<h2 id="-understanding-the-response-with-ranges-for-individuals-and-biospecimens"> Understanding the response with ranges (for /individuals)</h2>
+<h2 id="-understanding-the-response-with-ranges-for-individuals-and-biospecimens"> Understanding the response with ranges (for /individuals and /biospecimens)</h2>

-In the examples of the response for the `/individuals`, information of the resultant dataset matching the query is provided within the **`resultSets`** attribute.
+In the examples of the response for the `/individuals` and `/biosamples` endpoints, information of the resultant dataset matching the query is provided within the **`resultSets`** attribute.

 To provide flexibility for implementers between using a range, the `info` section of each resultant dataset in `resultSets` need to conform to the following standardised structure: